mrehkopf/vcs/docs/developer/guides/implementing-a-frame-filter.md

 *Note*: The `apply()` function is prohibited from modifying the input frame's resolution.

-### Subclassing filtergui_c
+### Subclassing abstract_gui_s

-The `filtergui_c` class provides a template for a filter's GUI.
+The `abstract_gui_s` structure provides a template for a filter's GUI.
 The GUI &ndash; which will be available to the end-user via VCS's [filter graph dialog](https://www.tarpeeksihyvaesoft.com/vcs/docs/user/2.5.0/#dialog-windows-filter-graph-dialog) &ndash; consists of UI widgets for adjusting the filter's parameters (e.g. the radius of a blurring filter) at run-time.

 *Note*: The GUI template is defined using an API that's independent of VCS's display framework (e.g. Qt).
 VCS will automatically translate the template into the native format of the framework being used.